umbraco/UmbracoDocs/umbraco-forms/developer/healthchecks/forms-in-the-database-apply-keys.md

 ---
-meta.Title: "Apply keys and indexes for forms in the database"
+description: "Apply keys and indexes for forms in the database"
 ---

 # Apply keys and indexes for forms in the database